ni26/MAPCP2019U/Homework/1/README.md

         Homework/1/test.txt
 Please move or remove them before you switch branches.
 Aborting
-And it was fixed after pushing the changes to test2 branch.
+And it was fixed after pushing the changes to test2 branchi.

+(I) My current working directory is master/Homework/1/, and what I see is the README.md file and the test.tx file.
+The test.tx file is the one that says "creating this file for the test1 branch".